-What type of loop inputs are required?
-The Model P-1400 is designed to be used with virtually any size loop, but best results will occur if it is applied in accordance with recommended minimum size and area configurations.
+Required Loop Inputs: The Model P-1400 is designed to be used with virtually any size loop, but best results will occur if it is applied in accordance with recommended minimum size and area configurations.
 Because the height of the detection field is a function of loop size and surrounding conductivity, proper loop geometry must be applied in order to assure detection of all classes of rail cars.
 Consideration must also be given to the number of wire turns in the loop versus the inductance of the lead-in cable between the loop and the Model P-1400.
 This assures adequate sensitivity in order to detect and hold all types of rail equipment.
 The test loop consists of a single turn of wire that runs the entire perimeter of the detection loop.
 It can either be contained within an integrated loop cable or applied as a separate conductor external to the detection loop.
 One of the most critical areas with any type of loop is the use of proper wire insulation and connection techniques.
-Wire manufactured with cross-linked polyethylene insulation is the only insulation approved for use due to its ability to eliminate water absorption thereby minimizing the effects of variable capacitance based on environmental changes.
+Wire manufactured with crosslinked polyethylene insulation is the only insulation approved for use due to its ability to eliminate water absorption thereby minimizing the effects of variable capacitance based on environmental changes.

-How is Self-Check performed?
-The Model P-1400 periodically activates each check loop simulating the presence of rail equipment within the detection loop.
+Self-Check: The Model P-1400 periodically activates each check loop simulating the presence of rail equipment within the detection loop.
 If the inductance change generated during the check cycle of any loop does not match a stored reference value, the processor displays a message indicating a failure of that particular loop.

-What is loop scanning?
-The Model P-1400 utilizes a sequential scanning technique to eliminate pickup from adjacent loops.
+Loop Scanning: The Model P-1400 utilizes a sequential scanning technique to eliminate pickup from adjacent loops.
 This method allows the Model P-1400 to independently turn each loop oscillator on and off on a sequential basis.
 In this manner, only one loop is active at a time.
 The scanning period is approximately 10 milliseconds per loop resulting in the appearance of all loops being active simultaneously.
 By scanning each loop, any interference generated by an adjacent loop is totally eliminated assuring no erratic operation from cross-talk.

-What is input / output mapping?
-Input / output mapping allows the user to assign the inputs (loop, vital, and/or health) to the vital outputs.
+Input / Output Mapping: Input/output mapping allows the user to assign the inputs (loop, vital, and/or health) to the vital outputs.
 Various combinations of the loop inputs can be assigned to control the vital outputs, effectively providing multiple output functions from the same loop inputs.
 A vital output of one P-1400 can be connected to a vital input of another P-1400, allowing two processors to share monitoring duties of the same loops.
 This application is commonly used in yard application where side-swipe protection is required to prevent a turnout from reversing until a rail car reaches the clearance point beyond the frog of the switch.

-How is programming accomplished?
-Operation of the Model P-1400 is extremely simple.
+Programming: Operation of the Model P-1400 is extremely simple.
 Default parameters assure that loops are up and running without the need for extensive or specialized test equipment.
 All programming elements can be addressed either through the front panel of the Model P-1400 or via a serial port to a personal computer.
-Software to access the serial port for programming is available upon request with each Model P-1400.
+Software to access the serial port for programming is available upon request with each Model U-1400.